-Dr. Ofosu was a predoctoral fellow (2015-2016) at Stanford’s Center on Democracy, Development, and the Rule of Law.
-He was also a Hewlett Research Fellow at Weatherhead Center for International Affairs, Harvard University in 2009-2010.
-He received his bachelor’s degree from the University of Ghana and subsequently worked as a Programs and Research Officer at the Ghana Center for Democratic Development.
-He has also worked as an independent consultant for the National Democratic Institute to help facilitate election observation efforts and parallel vote tabulations by domestic civil society groups in Malawi (2009), Nigeria (2011) and Guinea (2015).
+I was a predoctoral fellow at Stanford’s Center on Democracy, Development, and the Rule of Law (2015-2016) and previously held a Hewlett Research Fellowship position at the Weatherhead Center for International Affairs, Harvard University (2009-2010).
+I have also worked as a consultant for the National Democratic Institute on domestic election observation efforts and parallel vote tabulations in Malawi (2009), Nigeria (2011) and Guinea (2015).

 - Election Integrity

 - Political Representation